tatsuonakano/tatsuoNakano/README.md

 -     XD,
 -     premiere,
 - }
--   Responsive coding
+-   Responsive coding,
--   Build a computer by myself.
+-   Build a computer by myself,
 -
 - 🌱 I’m currently learning ...
 TypeScript
 - 💞️ I’m looking to collaborate on ...
 I'm looking for a company to work for now.